 Your largest ongoing expense will be promoting your artists and your label.
 Choosing to produce albums or CDs will of course increase your costs, but most small record labels today are digital-only.

-As your brand gains recognition and your artists become more popular, revenue should increase, perhaps to as much as $25,000 per month.
-This would mean annual revenue of $300,000 and if you’re able to boost your margin to 20%, a tidy profit of $60,000.
+As your brand gains recognition and your artists become more popular, revenue should increase, perhaps to as much as $30,000 per month.
+This would mean annual revenue of $360,000 and a tidy profit of $72,000 if you’re able to maintain your margin at 20%.

 What barriers to entry are there?